 Easter Traditions and Folklore

 An Easter tradition seen around the world is the coloring of eggs.
-Bright, artificial dyes are popular now, but some folks still use natural dyes, such as those from onion skins, to give their eggs a more natural look.
-In parts of Eastern Europe, it’s tradition to draw intricate designs on the egg with wax before coloring.
+Bright, artificial dyes are popular now, but some folks still use natural dyes, such as those made from onion skins or beets, to give their eggs a more natural, earthy look.
+In parts of Eastern Europe, it’s tradition to create intricate designs on the egg with wax or twine before coloring.

-In Australia, where rabbits are considered an invasive species, the Easter Bilby is a somewhat popular alternative to the Easter Bunny.
+In some parts of Australia, where rabbits are considered an invasive species, the Easter Bilby is an alternative to the Easter Bunny.
 (A bilby is a small mammal similar in appearance to a rabbit, but is native to Australia.)

 - Eggs, traditionally forbidden during Lent, symbolize new life.